theryancook/IntercomEventsUploader/readme.md

 * Node
 * Fetch (npm install fetch)

-You can run node scripts from the terminal by being in the correct directory and typing `node FILENAME.js`.
+You can run node scripts from the terminal by being in the correct directory and typing `node FILENAME.js`

 ## How it works:
 Your *Events* need to be in JSON format (the Intercom API only takes JSON objects).
 The easiest thing (I found) to do is to have all your events in a .csv file, then use an online file formatting tool (such as https://csvjson.com/csv2json) to get the required format.

-Copy & paste your JSON objects into the array `const postArrayOfEvents = [];`.
+Copy & paste your JSON objects into the array `const postArrayOfEvents = [];`

-You'll need to add in your Bearer Token which is specific to your own Intercom account in the Authorization header `'Authorization': 'Bearer <<TOKEN HERE>>'`. **Never share this token online.**
+You'll need to add in your Bearer Token which is specific to your own Intercom account in the Authorization header `'Authorization': 'Bearer <<TOKEN HERE>>'` **Never share this token online.**

 You should now be set to begin uploading Events to the Intercom API.